Paris778/Ada-like-language-recursive-descent-compiler/README.md

 ## Demo

-### THis is an example program (porgram 2) in an ADA - like language serving as the input to this project
+### This is an example program (porgram 2) in an ADA - like language serving as the input to this project
 ![Alt text](https://github.com/Paris778/Ada-like-language-recursive-descent-compiler/blob/main/compiler_screenshots/Capture3.JPG "Title")

 ### The program iterates through the input and identifies the objects passed through the parser